-Explore these other images of George IV and compare them with the portrait in the Wallace Collection.
+Explore other images of George IV, comparing the portrait in the Wallace Collection with: - His official state portrait by Thomas Lawrence, in the Royal Collection, London - Caricatures of George IV by political satirists James Gillray and William Heath.
 What might the differences between these images tell us about their purpose and intended audience?
-Official state portrait

-Sir Thomas Lawrence, George IV, 1821 Royal Collection Trust/© Her Majesty Oueen Elizabeth II 2021 • Caricatures of George IV by political satirists James Gillray and William Heath.
+Sir Thomas Lawrence, George IV, 1821 Royal Collection Trust/© Her Majesty Queen Elizabeth II 2021